HsienChing/HsienChing.github.io/_posts/2024-05-09-Passive-Income-that-Requires-Active-Management.md

 never
 anything
 called
-"passive income"!
+"passive income!"

 If you
-don’t
+don't
 believe it,
 please
 actually
 do it!

-We don’t
+We don't
 need to
 argue
 about